What makes fountain pens so special? Why do some people prefer them over other types of pens?

 In this project, I spent a lot more time than I usually do on research (almost 2 weeks!) which gave me the opportunity to dig deep into market research, trends, and customer preferences specific to fountain pens.
 Being armed with that knowledge helped me better understand the types of information and details users are looking for when browsing for pens online.

-If I had more time, I’d create a new prototype, test my designs again, and continue improving and building features that would make using Wood Fountain Pen’s website easy and intuitive.
+If I had more time, I’d create a new prototype, test my designs again, and continue improving and building features that would make using Wood Fountain Pen’s website easy and intuitive to use.